awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 |  Describe one or more tags\.  |  [describe\-tags](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-tags.html)  |  [Get\-EC2Tag](http://docs.aws.amazon.com/powershell/latest/reference/items/Get-EC2Tag.html)  |  [DescribeTags](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/ApiReference-query-DescribeTags.html)  |

 You can also filter a list of resources according to their tags\.
 The following examples demonstrate how to filter your instances using tags with the [describe\-instances](http://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command\.

+**Note**
+The way you enter JSON\-formatted parameters on the command line differs depending on your operating system\.
+Linux, macOS, or Unix and Windows PowerShell use the single quote \('\) to enclose the JSON data structure\.
+Omit the single quotes when using the commands with the Windows command line\.
+For more information, see [Specifying Parameter Values for the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html)\.

 **Example 1: Describe instances with the specified tag key**
 The following command describes the instances with a Stack tag, regardless of the value of the tag\.